akc8012/acolannino.io/content/blog/gina-blog/index.md

 Some say that TypeScript is only good for large "projects that scale", including Microsoft themselves.
 I say that this is baloney.
 TypeScript is good for *any* size project.
 Want to print "hello world" and be done with it?
 Use TypeScript.
 I'm serious.

-To give a really short explanation of what this even is: TypeScript is a *"typed superset"* of JavaScript.
+To give a short explanation of what this even is: TypeScript is a *"typed superset"* of JavaScript.
 That's an overly complex way of saying that **all JavaScript programs *are also* TypeScript programs**.
 TypeScript is not a magical new language.
-It is some really nice features and keywords slathered over JavaScript, that, in my opinion, essentially "fix" the language and make me want to use it.
+It is just some really nice features and keywords slathered over JavaScript that, in my opinion, essentially "fix" the language and make me want to use it.

 The biggest and boldest benefit of using TypeScript is the full [intellisense](https://en.wikipedia.org/wiki/Intelligent_code_completion#IntelliSense) you get inside of the [VS Code](https://code.visualstudio.com/) editor.
 Intellisense is like autocomplete on your phone, except that it works.
-It brings the coding experience much closer to C#.
+It brings the coding experience much closer to C#, in that methods actually *tell you* what the hell they want, and the editor will screech if there's a problem.
 This is unlike JavaScript, which often feels like coding in feedback-less empty and silent bottomless hole of despair and doom.

 *"The only people who don't like TypeScript are the people who haven't tried it yet!"* - me, 2020